-(y) New accounting standards and interpretations (continued)
+- 1 Summary of significant accounting policies (continued) - (y) New accounting standards and interpretations (continued) - (ii) AASB 10 Consolidated Financial Statements, AASB 11 Joint Arrangements, AASB 12 Disclosure of Interests in Other Entities, revised AASB 127 Separate Financial Statements, AASB 128 Investments in Associates and Joint Ventures, AASB 2011-7 Amendments to Australian Accounting Standards arising from the Consolidation and Joint Arrangements Standards and AASB 2012-10 Amendments to Australian Accounting Standards Transition Guidance and Other Amendments (effective 1 January 2013) (continued)

-(ii) AASB 10 Consolidated Financial Statements, AASB 11 Joint Arrangements, AASB 12 Disclosure of Interests in Other Entities, revised AASB 127 Separate Financial Statements and AASB 128 Investments in Associates and Joint Ventures and AASB 2011-7 Amendments to Australian Accounting Standards arising from the Consolidation and Joint Arrangements Standards (effective 1 January 2013) (continued) The group's investment in the joint venture partnership is expected to be classified as a joint venture under the new rules.
+The group's investment in the joint venture partnership is expected to be classified as a joint venture under the new rules.
 As the group already applies the equity method in accounting for this investment, AASB 11 is not expected to have any impact on the amounts recognised in its financial report.